Skip to Main Content

 Patients considering surgery should discuss all options and risks with their doctors.
 Guidelines recommend that patients with CAD discuss their treatment options with a medical team that includes both a cardiac surgeon (who performs CABG) and an interventional cardiologist (who performs PCI).
 No surgical procedure cures coronary artery disease, and patients must continue to rigorously maintain a healthy lifestyle and any necessary medications.
 For some patients, lifestyle changes and medications may be able to control the disease without surgery or angioplasty.

 Anti-clotting drugs that inhibit or break up blood clots are used at every stage of heart disease.
-They are generally classified as either anti-platelets or anticoagulants.
-Both anti-platelets and anticoagulants prevent blood clots from forming, but they work in different ways.
-Anti-platelets prevent blood platelets from sticking together.
-Anticoagulants are “blood thinners” that stop blood from clotting.
+They are generally classified as either antiplatelets or anticoagulants.
+Both antiplatelets and anticoagulants prevent blood clots from forming.
+But they work in different ways.
+Antiplatelets prevent blood platelets from sticking together.
+Anticoagulants are "blood thinners" that reduce blood clotting.
 Both of these therapies carry the risk of bleeding, which can lead to dangerous situations, including stroke.

 Aspirin.
 Aspirin is known as a nonsteroidal anti-inflammatory drug (NSAID).
 It stops blood platelets, which are major clotting factors, from sticking together to form a blood clot.
 Aspirin therapy is extremely beneficial for patients with coronary artery disease or history of stroke.

 If you have been diagnosed with CAD, your doctor may recommend that you take a daily dose (from 75 to 162 mg) of aspirin.
 A daily dose of 81 mg is recommended for patients who have undergone PCI (angioplasty).
 Aspirin can reduce the risk of heart attack and ischemic stroke.
 However, prolonged use of aspirin can increase the risks for stomach bleeding.